jorinmejia/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     public virtual async Task<Response<DeviceIdentity>> GetIdentityAsync(string deviceId, CancellationToken cancellationToken = default)

     /// <summary>
-    /// Delete a single device identity.
+    /// Get a single device.
     /// </summary>
-    /// <param name="deviceId">The unique identifier of the device to delete.</param>
+    /// <param name="deviceId">The unique identifier of the device to get.</param>
-    /// <param name="ifMatch">A string representing a weak ETag for this device, as per RFC7232.
-The delete operation is performed
-    /// only if this ETag matches the value maintained by the server, indicating that the device has not been modified since it was last retrieved.
-	/// The current ETag can be retrieved from the device identity last retrieved from the service.
-To force an unconditional delete, set If-Match to the wildcard character (*).</param>
     /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The retrieved device.</returns>
+    public virtual Response<DeviceIdentity> GetIdentity(string deviceId, CancellationToken cancellationToken = default)

+    /// <summary>
+    /// Delete a single device.
+    /// </summary>
+    /// <param name="deviceIdentity">The device to delete.
+If no ETag is present on the device, then the condition must be equal to <see cref="IfMatchPrecondition.Unconditional"/> or equal to <see cref="IfMatchPrecondition.UnconditionalIfMatch"/></param>
+    /// <param name="precondition">The condition on which to delete the device.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The http response.</returns>
-    public virtual async Task<Response> DeleteIdentityAsync(string deviceId, string ifMatch = null, CancellationToken cancellationToken = default)
+    public virtual async Task<Response> DeleteIdentityAsync(DeviceIdentity deviceIdentity, IfMatchPrecondition precondition, CancellationToken cancellationToken = default)

     /// <summary>
+    /// Delete a single device.
+    /// </summary>
+    /// <param name="deviceIdentity">The device to delete.
+If no ETag is present on the device, then the condition must be equal to <see cref="IfMatchPrecondition.Unconditional"/> or equal to <see cref="IfMatchPrecondition.UnconditionalIfMatch"/></param>
+    /// <param name="precondition">The condition on which to delete the device.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The http response.</returns>
+    public virtual Response DeleteIdentity(DeviceIdentity deviceIdentity, IfMatchPrecondition precondition, CancellationToken cancellationToken = default)

+    /// <summary>
-    /// Create multiple device identities with an initial twin.
+    /// Create multiple devices with an initial twin.
 A maximum of 100 creations can be done per call, and each creation must have a unique device identity.
 For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
     /// </summary>
     /// <param name="devices">The pairs of devices their twins that will be created.
 For fields such as deviceId
     /// where device and twin have a definition, the device value will override the twin value.</param>
     /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The result of the bulk operation.</returns>
-    public async Task<Response<BulkRegistryOperationResult>> CreateIdentitiesWithTwinAsync(IDictionary<DeviceIdentity, TwinData> devices, CancellationToken cancellationToken = default)
+    public virtual async Task<Response<BulkRegistryOperationResult>> CreateIdentitiesWithTwinAsync(IDictionary<DeviceIdentity, TwinData> devices, CancellationToken cancellationToken = default)

     /// <summary>
+    /// Create multiple devices with an initial twin.
+A maximum of 100 creations can be done per call, and each creation must have a unique device identity.
+For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
+    /// </summary>
+    /// <param name="devices">The pairs of devices their twins that will be created.
+For fields such as deviceId
+    /// where device and twin have a definition, the device value will override the twin value.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The result of the bulk operation.</returns>
+    public virtual Response<BulkRegistryOperationResult> CreateIdentitiesWithTwin(IDictionary<DeviceIdentity, TwinData> devices, CancellationToken cancellationToken = default)

+    /// <summary>
-    /// Create multiple device identities.
+    /// Create multiple devices.
 A maximum of 100 creations can be done per call, and each device identity must be unique.
 For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
     /// </summary>
     /// <param name="deviceIdentities">The devices to create.</param>
     /// <param name="cancellationToken">The cancellation token.</param>